6DammK9/nai-anime-pure-negative-prompt/ch06/sd-scripts-runtime/readme.md

 latents_caching_strategy.cache_batch_latents(vae, bucket, args.flip_aug, args.alpha_mask, False)
 ```

 - Copy and modified the code as `prepare_buckets_latents_v2.py` to run this job in parallel.
-It will be useful for huge datasets with multiple GPUs.
+It will be useful for huge datasets with multiple GPUs. **It also listing the directory and use the provided JSON file as it is.**

 - `sd3` branch need a tiny fix for skipping exist `*.npz` (useful when machine is broken down)